khushi935/linear-regression/README.md

 # linear-regression
-Understanding and evaluating linear regression model
+Understanding and evaluating linear regression model with simple data.